jupyterhub/mybinder.org-deploy/docs/source/getting_started/production_environment.md

 ## Dependent charts

-The core of the meta-chart pattern is to install a bunch of [dependent charts](https://docs.helm.sh/developing_charts/#chart-dependencies), specified in `mybinder/requirements.yaml`.
-This contains both support charts like nginx-ingress & kube-lego, but also the core application chart `binderhub`.
+The core of the meta-chart pattern is to install a bunch of [dependent charts](https://docs.helm.sh/developing_charts/#chart-dependencies), specified in `mybinder/Chart.yaml`.
+This contains both support charts like nginx-ingress, grafana, prometheus, but also the core application chart `binderhub`.
 Everything is version pinned here.

 ## Configuration values